Search on ascona-locarno.com

 418 m

 The climb to Bosco Gurin is legendary.
-The Walser village at 1525 m. a. s. l. was the stage finish of the Tour de Suisse in 1997.
-From Cevio to Lincescio, the road climbs up the hairpin bends and you quickly gain altitude.
-The first eight kilometres, however, are more of a wam-up for the legs.
-From km 8 the road begins to descend (8%).
-In Cerentino you have the choice of doing the steep climb to Bosco Gurin or the slightly gentler but longer one to Cimalmotto.
-If you have enough puff, you can of course do both.
-The last two kilometres before Bosco Gurin are the toufhest, with a gradient of over 10%.
-The pretty village Bosco Gurin is nestled in a beautiful mountain scenery, surrounded by peaks.
-Back in Cerentino 7.5 kilometres are left to Cimalmotto.
-From Niva the gradient begins to get more.
-The steepest section is the last kilometre, between Campo Vallemaggia and Cimalmotto, where the average gradient is about 10.6%.
+The Walser village at 1525 meters altitude was a stage finish of the Tour de Suisse in 1997.
+From Cevio to Linescio, the route climbs the switchbacks and gains altitude quickly.
+However, the first eight kilometers are more of a warm-up for the legs, as the road starts to descend (8%) from kilometer 8.
+At Cerentino, you can choose to tackle the steep climb to Bosco Gurin or the slightly gentler but longer climb to Cimalmotto.
+If you have enough energy, you can do both.
+The last two kilometers before Bosco Gurin are the steepest, with a gradient over 10%.
+The pretty village of Bosco Gurin is nestled in a splendid mountain landscape, surrounded by peaks.
+Returning to Cerentino, there are still 7.5 kilometers to Cimalmotto.
+From Niva, the gradient starts to increase.
+The steepest section is the last kilometer, between Campo Vallemaggia and Cimalmotto, where the average gradient is 10.6%.

 • Average gradient Bosco Gurin: 7 %